interlay/interlay.github.io/docs/getting-started/interbtc.md

 ## Overview

 interBTC is a 1:1 Bitcoin backed asset that can be used to invest, earn and pay with BTC across the DeFi ecosystem on Polkadot, Ethereum, Cosmos and many more.

-While interBTC exists, BTC held locked by Vaults on Bitcoin - individuals or service providers who
+While interBTC exists, BTC held locked by collateralized Vaults on Bitcoin - individuals or service providers who

 - (1) receive BTC into custody for safekeeping while interBTC exists,
 - (2) lock collateral in a MakerDAO-inspired multi-collateral system to protect users against theft and loss of BTC.